Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State

-In Fig. \ref{fig:emax}, we compare the performance of the offline optimum policy and the proposed MARL for several values of $E_{\text{max},1}$. $I=100$ time intervals are considered and for the proposed MARL, $\tau_\text{sig}/\tau=1\%$ is selected.
-We additionally evaluate the effect of the maximum amount of energy which nodes $\text{N}_1$ and $\text{N}_2$ can harvest.
+In Fig. \ref{fig:snr}, we compare the performance of the offline optimum policy and the proposed MARL for several values of the average SNR per link, i.e., from $\text{N}_1$ to $\text{N}_2$ and from $\text{N}_2$ to $\text{N}_3$.
+To be able to calculate the throughput achieved by the offline optimum, $I=100$ time intervals and $E_\text{Circ}=0$ are considered.
+We additionally evaluate the effect of the maximum amount of energy which $\text{N}_1$ and $\text{N}_2$ can harvest.
 For this purpose, we consider three different cases, i.e., $E_{\text{max},2}=10E_{\text{max},1}$, $E_{\text{max},2}=E_{\text{max},1}$ and $E_{\text{max},2}=0.1E_{\text{max},1}$.
-For the first case, i.e. $E_{\text{max},2}=10E_{\text{max},1}$, the offline optimum policy cannot be applied because battery overflow situations cannot be avoided at node $\text{N}_2$ when it harvests much more energy than node $\text{N}_1$.
-This is due to the fact that node $\text{N}_2$ has more energy available in its battery than what is needed to retransmit the data it receives from node $\text{N}_1$.
-To allow battery overflow situations at node $\text{N}_2$, a different optimization problem would need to be considered which is out of the scope of our work.
-In all the three cases, the throughput increases when the amount of harvested energy increases.
+For the first case, i.e. $E_{\text{max},2}=10E_{\text{max},1}$, the offline optimum policy cannot be applied because battery overflows cannot be avoided at $\text{N}_2$ when it harvests much more energy than $\text{N}_1$.
+This is due to the fact that $\text{N}_2$ has more energy available in its battery than what is needed to retransmit the data it receives from $\text{N}_1$.
+To allow battery overflows at $\text{N}_2$, a different optimization problem would need to be considered which is out of the scope of our work.
+In all the three cases, the throughput increases when the average SNR increases.
 The largest throughput is achieved by the proposed MARL for the case when $E_{\text{max},2}=10E_{\text{max},1}$ and this throughput is close to the offline optimum performance for $E_{\text{max},2}=E_{\text{max},1}$.
-This is because harvesting more energy at node $\text{N}_2$ cannot lead to a larger throughput if the amount of harvested energy is not increased at $\text{N}_1$.
+This is because harvesting more energy at $\text{N}_2$ cannot lead to a larger throughput if the amount of harvested energy is not increased at $\text{N}_1$.